DCF Grant FAQ

 - Demonstrating little access to funding and a vision for social change

 After you receive a grant, we ask that you sit out the next funding round, but you are encouraged to apply for the round after that!
-So if you received a grant in Spring 2016, you can’t apply in Fall 2016, but you CAN apply starting Spring 2017.
+Those who received funding in spring 2019, are not eligible until spring 2020.

 Project funding is for community building, community organizing or other community work with a social justice vision in which DC residents of color are the primary participants and leadership of the project to be funded.
 The Diverse City Fund defines People of Color led (or POC-led) organizations as (1) Collectives, or organizations with majority People of Color on the board, as staff members, and as volunteers in leadership positions; (2) a People of Color-led effort that is a core strategic priority within a majority white organization.
 This organization must have POC in decision making positions at the staff and board level; (3) a People of Color-led coalition; When evaluating whether a project or organization is People of Color-led, it is important to ensure that the People of Color in leadership are not isolated or tokenized, but adequately supported and that the work they are advancing is centralized within the larger strategic priorities of the organization.